LordMerc/The-Forge-Calculator-Guides/getting-started.md

 nextGuide: weapon-variants
 ---

-# Getting Started with Forging
+# Getting Started with Forging!

 Welcome to The Forge!
 This guide will help you understand the basics of crafting weapons and armor.